Fujifilm X100F vs Nikon Df

 Studio photographers will appreciate that the Nikon Df (unlike the X100F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The Df is a recent model that features in the current product line-up of Nikon.
-In contrast, the X100F has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X100F was succeeded by the Fujifilm X100V.
+Both the X100F and the Df have been discontinued, but can regularly be found used on eBay.
+The X100F was replaced by the Fujifilm X100V, while the Df does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So what is the bottom line?
 Is the Fujifilm X100F better than the Nikon Df or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.